CanadianRunner/StateWebsiteProject/README.md

 ## Description
 _This is a project I created for my B.S. in Software Engineering that mimics an MVP for the Oregon state website.
-It has four static pages: the state homepage and a Portland, Salem, and Eugene homepage.
+It has four static pages: the state homepage, a Portland, Salem, and Eugene homepage.
 The user is presented a with a header, navbar, main content, an aside, and finally, a footer on every page.
 On the Oregon state homepage, there is also a nonfunctional contact form.
 I did go above and beyond the required specifications, with scaffolding for a login section, language section, FAQ, contact, and resources.
 In addition, I replicated some standard webpage behaviors, such as the logo on each page functioning as a home button.
 Developing this application helped me grow my understanding of HTML, CSS, Javascript, project management, and web hosting._

 ## Setup/Installation Requirements